joernroeder/piwik-react-router/README.md

 ### disconnectFromHistory()

 Disconnects Piwik from a previous connected history.
+Returns whether it could successfully disconnect.

 ## A note on serverside rendering